iphong/esp-visual-led/README.md

 ### 4. DATA HANDLING

-* Since this protocol is focusing on controlling visual effect devices.
-The data does not need to be encrypted.
-* To maximize data transfer to multiple targets, we just broadcast the payload with no acknowledgement.
-It's OK for the receiver ends to miss a few packets or doesn't receive anything at all (when out of range).
-* Since there is no acknowledgement involves, data sending time can be fixed and recur at much faster rate. if one or more receiver is not present at the moment, the sender doesn't need to wait for its reply.
 * Frame can be implemented using simple pub/sub paradism in your application layer.
 For example:
 ```c++